BProw/expert_system/README.md

 ## Description

 The Expert System (ES) will try to guess the NBA player the user chooses from three teams (limited list).
+The ES makes guesses based upon questions it asks the user to determine the player.

 ## Assignment Instructions: